Roy Chicago

-John Akintola, also known as Roy Chicago (died February 5, 1989), was a Nigerian musician and band leader.
-Most popular during the 1960s, he played in the highlife style, introducing talking drums to his music.
+John Akintola (/yo/; died February 5, 1989), also known as Roy Chicago, was a Nigerian musician and bandleader.
+Most popular during the 1960s, he played in the highlife style and is credited for introducing the talking drum to the genre.

 Life and career

 Roy Chicago was born in Ikare-Akoko in the Ondo State in Nigeria.
-He lived in the capital city of the Ondo State Ibadan until he moved to Ibadan in the late 1950s.
-He reached the height of his popularity during the 1960s.
-In contrast to Victor Olaiya, whose music was based on Ghanaian melodies and progressions, Chicago based his music on Nigerian indigenous themes and folklore.
+He lived in the capital city of Ondo State until he moved to Ibadan in the late 1950s.
+Unlike his contemporary Victor Olaiya, who was popular for music based on Ghanaian melodies and progressions, Chicago's inspirations were Nigerian indigenous themes and folklore.

-In the 1950s, he started playing the saxophone in concerts at the Hotel Hotel in Ibadan as a member of Bobby Benson's band.
-At one point, he became the leader of the band.
-Roy Chicago became increasingly successful with hits such as "Iyawo Pankeke", "Are owo niesa Yoyo gbe" and "Keregbe emu".
+In the 1950s, he began playing the saxophone in concerts at the Central Hotel in Ibadan as a member of Bobby Benson's band, at one point, becoming its leader.
+Roy Chicago became increasingly successful with hits such as "Iyawo Pankeke", "Are owo niesa Yoyo gbe", and "Keregbe emu".

-In the 1960s, Victor Olaiya's International All Stars and Rooy Chicago's Abalabi Rhythm Dandies were two of the top leading highlife bands in Nigeria, both led by graduates of the Bobby Benson Orchestra.
-Roy Chicago became well known at the Abalabi Hotel in Mushin, introducing the talking drum into the highlife genre.
-As the Nigerian Civil War of 1967-1970, highlife became less popular at the expense of Yoruba-derived jùjú music, since many of the top highlife bands were run by the Igbo people from the breakaway regions of eastern Nigeria.
-The result was an increase in popularity of the easy-going and less rigid jùjú form of music at the expense of highlife.
+In the 1960s, Victor Olaiya's International All Stars and Roy Chicago's Abalabi Rhythm Dandies were two of the top leading highlife bands in Nigeria, both led by graduates of the Bobby Benson Orchestra.
+Chicago became well known at the Abalabi Hotel in Mushin, introducing the talking drum into the highlife genre.
+As the Nigerian Civil War (1967–1970) progressed, highlife became less popular since many of the top highlife bands were run by the Igbo people from the breakaway regions of eastern Nigeria.
+The result was an increase in popularity of the easy-going and less rigid Yoruba-derived jùjú music.
+Chicago reached the height of his popularity during this time.

 At a low point in Chicago's career in the 1970s, Bobby Benson assisted him by providing musical equipment and giving him a place to stay in Surulere.

 Music

-Roy Chicago combined the trumpet and saxophone with vocals.
-Playing with Bobby Benson in the 1950s, he performed ballroom dance and highlife, fox trot, tango, waltz, quick step and jive..
-His sidemen included tenor sax player Etim Udo and trumpeter Marco Bazz.
+Roy Chicago's music combined trumpet and saxophone playing with vocals.
+Alongside Bobby Benson in the 1950s, he performed highlife, along with ballroom dance, foxtrot, tango, waltz, quickstep, and jive..
+His sidemen included tenor saxophonist Etim Udo and trumpeter Marco Bazz.

-Roy Chicago's highlife style anchored its accent on rhythm.
-He explained Nigerian folksongs with vocals accompanied by Tunde Osofisan, one of the most popular singers in the highlife scene.
+Chicago's highlife style anchored its accent on rhythm.
+He explained Nigerian folksongs through vocals accompanied by Tunde Osofisan, one of the most popular singers in the highlife scene.

-Although his style could not be called a jazz derivative, there are blue notes in his saxophone parts and "cool" jazz intonations and phrases, which are closer to traditional Yoruba music than to highlife.
+Although his style was not derivative of jazz, his music contains blue notes in his saxophone parts and "cool" jazz intonations and phrases, which are closer to traditional Yoruba music than to highlife.